luizeduardoserrano/eks-k10/README.md

 This script is based on the job of Yongkang He and is customized with some changes.
 Follow him: @YongkangHe

-It allows you to automatically build a ready-to-use Kasten K10 demo environment running on EKS in about 20 minutes with deploy.sh.
+It allows you to automatically build a ready-to-use Kasten K10 demo environment running on EKS in about 20 minutes.
 For simplicity and cost optimization, the EKS cluster will have only one worker node and create a separate vpc and subnets.
 These are bash shell-based scripts that work on Cloud Shell.

 I recommend creating the EKS cluster from scratch, using the script eks-deploy.sh or deploy.sh, to guarantee the perfect creation of the IAM and CSI rules necessary for Kasten to work.

 The EKS cluster characteristics are defined in setenv.sh file (Set the environment variables).
 The default settings deploy worker nodes of type t3a.large in the us-east-1 region (US East N. Virginia).
-Optionally, you can customize the clustername, instance-type, zone, region, bucketname editing this file:
+Optionally, you can customize the clustername, instance-type, zone, region, bucketname editing in this file.

-vi setenv.sh

 #### Preparation for deployment